-- Blood tests
+- Blood tests - Urinalysis

-- Urinalysis

 - Throat cultures

 - Glycosylated hemoglobin (A1c) tests

-- Genetic testing
+- Genetic and genomic testing

 - Urinary protein/microalbumin and lipid profiles

+- Cystic Fibrosis testing- Coverage limited to one test per lifetime for each member.

 Human leukocyte antigen testing or histocompatibility locus antigen testing o In accordance with Rhode Island General Laws § 27-18-49, testing is covered when it is necessary to establish a member's bone marrow transplant donor suitability.
 Coverage includes the costs of testing for A, B or DR antigens.
 Testing must be performed at a facility accredited by the American Association of Blood Banks or its successors.
 At the time of the testing, the tested person must complete and sign an informed consent form that also authorizes use of the results of the test for participation in the National Marrow Donor Program.
 Coverage limited to one test per lifetime for each member.